KC7-Foundation/kc7_data/Encryptodera/README.md

 The **Encryptodera** database contains nine tables.
 Tables contain many rows of similar data.
 For security logs, a single row typically represents a single thing done by an employee or a device on the network at a particular time.

-We currently have nine types of log data.
+We currently have ten types of log data.
 As you’ll see in ADX, each log type corresponds to a table that exists in the **Encryptodera** database:

 | **Table Name** | **Description** |
 | ----------- | ----------- |